What is the DS-260?

 The next step is to file the DS-261 form (technically called the “Online Choice of Address and Agent”).
 This is a relatively simple form that tells the State Department how to communicate with you, and there is no fee to file it.
 It can take up to three weeks for the NVC to process the DS-261.

 Once your payment has been processed, you can go online to file the DS-260 (immigrant visa application).
-This is the primary green card application for spouses living abroad, and is administered by the Department of State.
+This is the primary green card application for relatives living abroad and is administered by the Department of State.

 DS-260 filing tips